Lumir Abdixhiku: Municipal elections

 In the latest municipal elections, held in October and November (runoff), LDK won in Peja and Lipjan in the first round, while flipping the capital city Pristina in the runoff and holding Kosovo Polje, Vitia, Istog, Junik and Dragash.
 In the first round, the popular vote of LDK was 170.177, with 205 assembly members.
 LDK was ranked as the first party based on general vote.

-2025 Parliamentary Election
+February 2025 Parliamentary Election

-In the 2025 Kosovan parliamentary election, Lumir Abdixhiu ran with the Democratic League of Kosovo (LDK).
+In the February 2025 Kosovan parliamentary election, Lumir Abdixhiu ran with the Democratic League of Kosovo (LDK).
 The election resulted in Vetëvendosje securing the largest share of the vote with approximately 40%, while LDK received around 17% of the vote.